I'm having trouble resetting my password

 If you're on our password-assistance page and don't have access to any of the recovery options, click the link on that page to verify your identity in order to fill out our Account Recovery form.

 To help you confirm that you're trying to regain access to the correct account, we might show the name and/or photo associated with that account if that information is already associated with your public profile.
 If the name and/or photo look unfamiliar, double check that you typed in the correct username.
-Learn more about how others can find you online with your email address.

 To protect your account, we limit the number of times you can attempt password recovery via email, SMS, or Account Recovery form.
 Google temporarily disables a particular account recovery option after too many incorrect attempts.
 The recovery option will be re-enabled on the date indicated below that recovery option.
 In the meantime, you can use a different recovery option.